alabid/flylatex/README.md

 FlyLatex
 ========

-FlyLatex is a Real Time Collaborative Environment for LaTeX built in nodejs.
+FlyLatex is a real-time collaborative environment for LaTeX built in nodejs.
 It includes a beautiful LaTeX ACE Editor and a PDF renderer.

 FlyLatex gives you: